timberhill/pexopy/README.md

+# PEXOpy v0.2 Beta

 A python wrapper for [PEXO](https://github.com/phillippro/pexo) software.

 **NOTE** : this is an early alpha and is under development.

-# Requirements
+## Requirements

-- Python 2.7 or higher
+- Python 3.6 or higher.
+It should work with 2.7, but it is not recommended.
+- numpy
-- NumPy
+- rpy2
 - [PEXO](https://github.com/phillippro/pexo) and its dependencies, see [documentation](http://rpubs.com/Fabo/pexo) for installation guidance.

-# Installation
+## Installation

 Install the dependencies and set an environment variable `$PEXODIR` to a path to the PEXO repository.
 Add `export PEXODIR=/example/path/to/pexo` to your `~/.bashrc` or `~/.bash_profile` if you’re using bash, or `setenv PEXODIR /example/path/to/pexo`to `~/.tcshrc` if you’re using tcsh.

-## from this repository
+### from this repository

 ```sh
 git clone https://github.com/timberhill/pexopy.git